 The Plenary speeches will be held in the auditorium, all other activities are suspended during those sessions in order to enable all participants to attend.
 There will be several oral sessions in parallel during the afternoon on different topics.
 Those sessions will be held in smaller rooms and the participants can select the ones they want to attend depending on their topics of interest.

-The Royal Society of Chemistry is pleased to offer 3 prizes to:
+The Royal Society of Chemistry is pleased to offer:

 Each Award includes: